What does sold subject to contract (STC) mean?

 There is no set time for moving between ‘sold STC’ and actually completing the sale by exchanging contracts.
 However, once an offer has been accepted, both parties usually want to move forward as quickly as possible.

-The average time it takes to complete a property sale in the UK is currently around 3 months.
-This is according to analysis from March 2024.
+The average time it takes to complete a property sale in the UK is currently around 8-12 weeks.
+This is according to analysis from March 2024, which gives a specific national average of 101 days.

 Can you still view a house that is sold STC?